regebro/BigBad3/slides.rst

     With Python 3.3 and Python 2.7, it's not so clear.
     You can write code that runs on both quite easily.

-    Except for variable names that becomes keywords, most Python code that was written 15 years ago will run unmodified on Python 2.7.
-    Python has if anything almost required LESS changes than C and C++ to the code over the last 20 years, thanks to Python isolating you from the hardware and the OS better than C does.
-    So perhaps partly the anger at the changes in Python 3 comes from being spoiled.
-    We are used to Python code running forever and on different platforms.

 ----

 Was Python 3 a mistake?